xiaoxiao921/ReturnOfModdingBase/README.md

 - The root folder is always named `ReturnOfModding`.

-- See [Folder Convention](#folder-convention) to find out how to manage mod installation and uninstallation.
+- See [Folder Convention](#folder-convention) to find out how to manage mod installation, update, and uninstallation.